samboy/MaraDNS/README.md

 ## Important note for Windows users

-   Users of Microsoft Windows are better off downloading a prebuilt Windows binary over at [Sourceforge] (https://sourceforge.net/projects/maradns/).
-   Be sure to download the file with the .zip extension.
+   Users of Microsoft Windows are better off downloading a prebuilt Windows binary over at Sourceforge: https://sourceforge.net/projects/maradns/ Be sure to download the file with the .zip extension.

 ## What is DNS